 Experiencing seizures after stroke or watching someone experience a seizure can be a frightening experience.

-This post-stroke side effect should be taken very seriously, and both stroke survivors and caregivers should be fully educated on how to handle a seizure if it happens.
+This guide on the secondary effects of stroke includes information about post-stroke seizures that should be taken very seriously.
+Stroke survivors and caregivers should both be fully educated on how to handle a seizure if it happens.

 In this article, you will learn why seizures occur after stroke and what to do if they happen.